Australian Embassy

 If you have chosen to have your documents returned by post, you will receive a PostNL track and trace code once dispatch is confirmed.

-Alternatively, if you opted for collection, you will be notified when your document is ready to be picked up.
+Alternatively, if you opted for collection, you will be notified when your document is ready to be collected.